gx9702/csw-opc-ua/README.md

 Dependency on other CSW Projects
 --------------------------------

-This project depends on the pkg project in csw/csw, so you should run `sbt publishLocal` and `sbt stage` there.
+This project depends on the pkg project in csw/csw, so you should run `sbt publishLocal` and `sbt stage` there (or just run install.sh in csw/csw).

 Sbt Build
 ---------

-To compile, type "sbt" and then:

-* compile
-* stage

-The stage task creates the distribution with the scripts for the applications (found under the target/universal/stage/bin directories).
+For demonstration purposes, each project here has its own build.sbt.

+To compile, run ./install.sh to create an install directory (../install) containing all the necessary scripts and jar files.

 Note: See <a href="https://github.com/tmtsoftware/csw-extjs">csw-extjs</a> for how to setup the ExtJS based web UI used below.
 You need to install and run some "sencha" commands once to prepare the web app, otherwise